tianyizhou/tianyizhou.github.io/_pages/cv.md

 ======
 * 2022-present: Assistant Professor of Computer Science
   * [University of Maryland](https://www.umd.edu/)
-  * Instructor of CMSC 421 Fall 2022: Introduction to Artificial Intelligence
+  * Instructor of CMSC 421 Fall 2022-2023: Introduction to Artificial Intelligence
+  * Instructor of CMSC 828A Spring 2023: Fantastic Machine Learning Paradigms and Where to Use Them

 * 2021-2022: Visiting Research Scientist
   * Google